ido106/Ternary-Tree/README.md

 Every family member has a name and ID, and ID number for two family members must be different.
 The ternary tree supports the following operations:
 1) Exit
-2) Create family
+2) Create a family
-3) Add family member
+3) Add a family member
 4) Print the family tree:
     a) back to main menu
     b) printing the family tree visually